William G. Boykin: Personal views

-Religious/Political views and comments
+2003 speech controversy

-Boykin, a born-again Christian, has gained attention for his Christian views over the years; some of his public remarks, which cast the War on Terror in religious terms, have generated considerable controversy.
+Boykin, a born-again Christian with conservative political views, has gained attention for his use of religious imagery to comment on political and social issues over the years; some of his public remarks, which cast the war on terror in religious terms, generated considerable controversy.

 In an October 2003 speech to a community church in Oregon, Boykin was recorded stating that Islamic extremists hate the United States "because we're a Christian nation, because our foundation and our roots are Judeo-Christians. ...
 And the enemy is a guy named Satan."
 William Arkin, military analyst for NBC News, was the source of the video and audiotapes of Boykin.
 The following day the Los Angeles Times ran a piece on Boykin.
 Among several quotes, the article revealed Boykin giving a speech about hunting down Osman Atto in Mogadishu: "He went on CNN and he laughed at us, and he said, 'They'll never get me because Allah will protect me.
 Allah will protect me.'
 Well, you know what?
 I knew that my God was bigger than his.
 I knew that my God was a real God and his was an idol."
-Boykin later clarified this statement, saying that he was implying that Atto's true "god" was money.
+Boykin later said that he was implying that Atto's true "god" was money.

 Boykin's remarks were denounced—Arab and Muslim organizations within the US were highly critical of the comments.
 James Zogby, president of the Arab American Institute, the Council on American-Islamic Relations, and a number of commentators called for his resignation.
 Several publications, such as Newsweek, similarly carried articles calling for his resignation.
 Senators John Kerry (D-MA) and Joe Lieberman (D-CT) were quick to denounce the remarks.
 Senate Armed Services Committee Chairman John Warner (R-VA) and Democrat Carl Levin both urged Secretary of Defense Donald Rumsfeld to launch an investigation.
 Rep. John Conyers (D-MI) and 26 supporters put forward H. RES.
 419 "Condemning religiously intolerant remarks and calling on the President to clearly censure and reassign Lieutenant General Boykin".

 President George W. Bush distanced himself from the statements, saying that Boykin didn't "reflect my point of view or the point of view of this administration."
-Donald Rumsfeld defended Boykin, describing him as "an officer that has an outstanding record in the United States armed forces", and that the War on Terrorism was "not a war against a religion".
+Donald Rumsfeld defended Boykin, describing him as "an officer that has an outstanding record in the United States armed forces", and that the war on terrorism was "not a war against a religion".